Spatially Grounded Concept-Based Image Classification: Experiments

 \subsection{Datasets}

-We evaluate \textbf{SEG-MIL-CBM} on benchmarks that probe both robustness to spurious correlations and standard recognition performance at scale.
-For spurious-correlation stress tests, we use \textbf{Waterbirds}~\cite{sagawa2019distributionally}, constructed from CUB~\cite{wah2011caltech} and Places~\cite{zhou2017places} with background–label dependencies (water vs.\ land) that induce shortcut features.
-The test split includes groups where background and bird type are intentionally mismatched, enabling a worst-group analysis.
-We also introduce \textbf{Pawrious}, an artificially generated dataset derived from a customized variant of the Stable Diffusion Spawrious framework~\cite{lynch2023spawrious}.
-Each image depicts a dog breed (e.g., bulldog, dachshund) in a natural background (e.g., jungle, snow), with multiple breeds aggregated into two semantic classes (companion vs.\ working dogs) to increase task difficulty.
-For both Waterbirds and Pawrious, group labels are used \emph{only} for evaluation and are never provided during training.
+We evaluate SEG-MIL-CBM on three benchmark families: spurious-correlation robustness, standard recognition, and corruption robustness.
+For spurious-correlation robustness, we use \textbf{Waterbirds}~\cite{sagawa2019distributionally}, which combines CUB bird images~\cite{wah2011caltech} with Places scene backgrounds~\cite{zhou2017places}.
+This construction induces background--label dependencies (water vs.\ land) that encourage shortcut learning.
+The Waterbirds test split includes bird-type $\times$ background groups, including mismatched groups, enabling a worst-group analysis.
+For Waterbirds and Pawrious, group labels are not used in the training objective; they are used only to compute validation and test metrics.

+\paragraph{Pawrious.} \textbf{Pawrious} is a synthetic spurious-correlation benchmark we construct from a customized variant of the Stable-Diffusion-based Spawrious generator~\cite{lynch2023spawrious}.
+Each image depicts a generated dog rendered against one of two natural backgrounds: jungle or snow.
+The target label is binary, grouping dogs into \emph{companion} and \emph{working} classes.
+The training distribution introduces a strong, asymmetric class--background coupling: companion dogs appear on snow in $90\%$ of training examples and jungle in $10\%$, while working dogs appear on jungle in $90\%$ of training examples and snow in $10\%$.
+The held-out splits contain all four class--background groups, exposing models that exploit background as a shortcut.
+A sample grid illustrating the bias structure is shown in Appendix~\ref{appendix:pawrious}.